Jon McCracken: Norwich City

-Loan to Bohemian
+Loan to Bohemians

 Ahead of the 2022–23 season, McCracken trained with National League club Southend United ahead of a proposed season-long loan move.
 He suffered an injury during the trial and returned to Norwich to receive treatment.
-McCracken subsequently joined League of Ireland Premier Division club Bohemian on loan on 21 July 2022, on an agreement until 31 December 2022.
+McCracken subsequently joined League of Ireland Premier Division club Bohemians on loan on 21 July 2022, on an agreement until 31 December 2022.
 McCracken kept a clean sheet on his senior debut in a 2–0 away victory against Lucan United in the FAI Cup on 22 August 2022.
 He provided cover for first choice goalkeeper James Talbot during his time there, making seven appearances in all competitions.

 Loan to Stevenage

 McCracken signed for League Two club Stevenage on an emergency loan deal on 10 March 2023.
 He made his English Football League debut a day later in Stevenage's 3–1 victory against Walsall.
 McCracken's loan spell was ended after he sustained an ankle injury in a 1–1 away draw with Northampton Town on 1 April 2023.
 He made five appearances during his time at Stevenage.